 Stand in front of the mansion and imagine the glorious interior and the famous people such as Chopin and Brigitte Bardot who came and went.

-Sitting at the tip of the island is a must when you visit Ile Saint-Louis.
-Descend the stairs to the Seine and relax awhile at the tip of Ile Saint-Louis, which is directly under Place Louis Aragon.
+Sitting at the tip of the island is a must when you visit Ile St Louis.
+Descend the stairs to the Seine and relax awhile at the tip of Ile St Louis, which is directly under Place Louis Aragon.
 Find a bench or sit directly on the stone quay.
 It’s the perfect place to feel the vibe of Paris and watch Parisians at play.
 Tuck a couple of champagne flutes into your bag.
 They might come in handy here.

 While by the Seine, stroll the banks around the island.

-You really can’t visit Ile Saint-Louis Paris without stopping by Berthillon for ice cream or sorbet.
-This family-run business has been in operation since 1954 and all frozen delights are made on site.
+One of the essential things to do in Ile Saint Louis Paris is to stop by Berthillon for ice cream or sorbet.
+This family-run business has been in operation since 1954 and all frozen delights are made on-site.
 Sit on the terrace or head down the stairs to the Seine to savour this creamy, delectable treat.

 10. Read A Book At Place Louis Aragon